MePACS Solo – The 24/7 Personal Alarm Service available on the Samsung Galaxy Watch

 Frequently Asked Questions

-Yes, anyone who you allow access to the watch will be able to double tap the ‘Home Key’ or tap the on screen ‘Alert Icon’ to raise an alert.
+Yes, anyone who you allow access to the watch will be able to double press the ‘Home Key’ or tap the on screen ‘Alert Icon’ to raise an alert.

 The MePACS Solo watch has been certified to 5ATM standards.
 This means that it is water resistant up to 50 metres in depth for a maximum of 10 minutes.

-The MePACS Solo 42mm watch has a battery life of between 12 – 18 hours and the 46mm is 24+ hours, depending on usage.
+The MePACS Solo watch has a battery life of between 10-12 hours depending on usage and mobile phone reception.
 How many times you use the watch will affect your battery life and if you live in a low mobile phone reception area this will reduce the life of the battery as it’s working harder to find a signal.
-It takes around 3-4 hours to charge from flat and we recommend this is done when you are sitting down.
+It takes around 3-4 hours to charge from flat, and we recommend this is done when you are sitting down.

 If you have a MePACS Solo watch and want to know more about the health applications, we’ve got a handy how-to guide to help you learn how to get the most out of your new fitness companion.